We are Freep Film Festival

 Freep Film Festival is a documentary-focused event, with special attention paid to films connected to Detroit and Michigan — or with special resonance there.
 It believes great journalism and great documentary storytelling can inform, inspire and help push the region forward — shining light on its challenges and celebrating its achievements.

 In addition to films, it also presents related panel discussions, parties, music events and more.

-Centered in the downtown Detroit core, the festival is produced by the Detroit Free Press and its business arm, Michigan.com.
+Spread throughout downtown Detroit, its cultural center and neighboring suburbs, the festival is produced by the Detroit Free Press and its business arm, Michigan.com

 The sixth annual event will be April 10-14, 2019.

 Thanks to our festival sponsors & supporters